 What Is Lewy Body Dementia?

-Lewy body dementia (LBD) is a progressive brain disorder that affects memory, thinking, movement, and behavior.
+Lewy Body Dementia (LBD) is a progressive brain disorder that affects memory, thinking, movement, and behavior.
 It is the second most common type of dementia after Alzheimer’s disease, but it is often underdiagnosed or misdiagnosed.
 Characterized by the presence of abnormal protein deposits—called Lewy bodies—in the brain, this condition can be especially complex because it shares symptoms with both Alzheimer’s and Parkinson’s disease.
 For families and caregivers, understanding LBD is essential for managing symptoms, seeking appropriate medical treatment, and ensuring quality care at home.
+It’s also important to understand what to look for in dementia home care services, so your loved one receives compassionate, knowledgeable support tailored to the unique challenges of Lewy Body Dementia.

 What Are the Symptoms of Lewy Body Dementia?